facebookresearch/nevergrad/.github/CONTRIBUTING.md

 or `pip install -e '.[all]'` if you use `zsh`.
 If the install fails because of `torch`, you can preinstall it with the instructions [here](https://pytorch.org/get-started/locally/) and rerun `nevergrad`'s installation.

+You will also need to install `numpy-stubs` with `pip install git+https://github.com/numpy/numpy-stubs@master`

 Most of the code is covered by unit tests.
 You can run them with:
 ```